-Transfer College Students
+College Transfer Students

 Five Towns College prides itself on being a transfer-friendly college.
 The staff will work one-on-one with you to ensure that your transfer process is as seamless as possible.
+Often times, students from local community colleges as well as from other four-year institutions choose to transfer to Five Towns College.

 College Transfer Credit Requirements